sje-mse/yacobo/README.md

 Eventually, Windows should report the device as a "Maple LLM 003" serial comms device.

 This is an artifact of the origins of the Blue Pill.
-The original Blue Pills were produced by a company named LeafLabs under the product name "Maple" The product line was discontinued, but the knockoffs lived on in the form of the Blue Pills.
+The original Blue Pills were produced by a company named LeafLabs under the product name "Maple."
+The product line was discontinued, but the knockoffs lived on in the form of the Blue Pills.

 ### Flashing the QMK Firmware